-Scary but true: The wrong undergarments can totally ruin the look of your gorgeous wedding gown.
-Shopping for bras and underwear might not be as exciting as finding your dream dress, but don't overlook the importance of these foundation pieces (they're called that for a reason!).
-Stakes are high when it comes to bridal fashion — the last things you want are any visible straps, lumps, or lines.
-To help you find the right fit, we tapped the expert mind of Claire Chambers, CEO of lingerie boutique Journelle, on how, when and what to buy.
+Scary but true: The wrong wedding lingerie can totally ruin the look of your gorgeous wedding gown.
+Shopping for bras and underwear might not be as exciting as finding your dream dress, but don't overlook the importance of these foundation pieces.
+(They're called that for a reason!)
+Stakes are high when it comes to bridal fashion; the last things you want are any visible straps, lumps, or lines.
+To help you find the right fit, we tapped the expert mind of Claire Chambers, CEO of lingerie boutique Journelle, on how, when, and what to buy.

 When to Shop: